andrsem/dev_notebook/lib/programming_fundamentals/compilers.md

 ### Pure JIT

 JIT compilation (Just In Time) is a Hybrid between normal compilation (AOT ahead of time) and interpretation.
-Compilation takes place as the program is running source code is converted on the fly to machine code.
+Compilation takes place as the program is running.
+Source code is converted on the fly to machine code.

 ### Intermediate representation

 1. Compile to intermediate language IL or bytecode
 2. Send to client
 3. Client perform JIT compilation or run bytecode directly

+## Dart specific

+Dart's compiler technology lets you run code in different ways:

+- __Native platform__: for apps targeting mobile and desktop devices.
+Dart includes Dart VM with JIT compilation and AOT compiler for producing machine code
+- __Web platform__: for apps targeting web.
+Dart includes both development time compiler (dartdevc) and production time compiler (dart2js).
+Both compilers translate Dart into JavaScript

+As a summary for both Native and Web platforms, we have a development and production toolchain.

+- The development toolchain offers fast incremental development and stateful hot reload.
+- The production toolchain offers the fastest native output and smallest runtime

+### Dart runtime

+Runtime describes software/instructions that are executed while your program is running, especially those instructions that you did not write explicitly but are necessary for the proper execution of your code.
+Low-level languages like C have very small if any runtime.

+Regardless of which platform you use or how you compile your code, executing the code requires a Dart runtime.
+Dart’s runtime is ever-present, both in debug and release modes.
+This runtime is responsible for the following critical tasks:

+- Memory management.
+Dart's runtime includes a garbage collector for allocating and deallocating memory
+- Enforcing Dart type system.
+Most type checks in Dart are static (compile-time), but some are dynamic (runtime) like by using the cast operator
+- Managing isolates.
+The Dart runtime controls the main isolate (where code normally runs) and any other isolates that the app creates

+On native platforms, the Dart runtime is automatically included inside self-contained executables and is part of the Dart VM provided by the _dart run_ command